nycjay/ai-commit-msg/README.md

 - ✏️ Interactive mode allows you to edit messages before committing
 - 🔄 Can be integrated directly into your git workflow
 - 💻 Cross-platform support for macOS and Windows
+- 📊 Configurable context levels for more accurate commit messages

 ## Installation